aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/number-settings/check-custom-number-format-when-setting-style-custom-property/_index.md

 ## **Possible Usage Scenarios**

-If you assign an invalid custom number format to [**Style.custom**](https://reference.aspose.com/cells/javascript-cpp/style/#custom-string-) property, then Aspose.Cells for JavaScript via C++ will not throw any exception.
-But if you want Aspose.Cells to check if the assigned custom number format is valid or not, then please set the [**Workbook.settings.checkCustomNumberFormat**](https://reference.aspose.com/cells/javascript-cpp/workbooksettings/#checkCustomNumberFormat-boolean-) property to **true**.
+If you assign an invalid custom number format to [**Style.custom**](https://reference.aspose.com/cells/javascript-cpp/style/#custom-string-) property, then Aspose.Cells for JavaScript via C++ will not throw an exception.
+But if you want Aspose.Cells to check whether the assigned custom number format is valid, then please set the [**Workbook.settings.checkCustomNumberFormat**](https://reference.aspose.com/cells/javascript-cpp/workbooksettings/#checkCustomNumberFormat-boolean-) property to **true**.

 ## **Check Custom Number Format when setting Style.custom property**

 The following sample code assigns an invalid custom number format to [**Style.custom**](https://reference.aspose.com/cells/javascript-cpp/style/#custom-string-) property.
-Since we have already set the [**Workbook.settings.checkCustomNumberFormat**](https://reference.aspose.com/cells/javascript-cpp/workbooksettings/#checkCustomNumberFormat-boolean-) property to **true**, it throws an exception, e.g., Invalid number format.
-Please read the comments inside the code for more help.
+Since we have already set the [**Workbook.settings.checkCustomNumberFormat**](https://reference.aspose.com/cells/javascript-cpp/workbooksettings/#checkCustomNumberFormat-boolean-) property to **true**, it throws an exception, e.g., **“Invalid number format.”** Please read the comments inside the code for more help.

 ## **Sample Code**